-According to Statista, the number of public Wi-Fi hotspots worldwide increased from 179 million in 2017 to 279 million in 2018.
-Due to the rapid proliferation of mobile devices, tablets, and laptops, more and more people want to be able to access to the Internet on the go.
+According to Statista, the number of public Wi-Fi hotspots worldwide increased from 362 million in 2019 to 549 million in 2022.
+Due to the rapid proliferation of mobile devices, tablets, and laptops, more and more people want to access the Internet on the go.

 As such, places like shopping malls, hotels, cafes, and airports are installing Wi-Fi hotspots so that consumers have Internet connectivity while they are out and about.
 However, while these networks have made our lives easier, not many consider the hidden dangers associated with their use.